 The parenchyma is made of large, thin-walled cells with many air spaces.
-Both cells provides strength and support.
+Both cells provide strength and support.

 THE ENDODERMIS CELLS OF TISSUES

-It stores starch hence when stained with iodine solution will always turn blue black.
+It stores starch hence when stained with an iodine solution will always turn blue-black.

 SCLERENCHYMA TISSUES OF PLANTS

 This layer is found on the outer part of vascular bundles.
-It consists of dead, lignifies cells.
-It aids to strengthen the stem of plant
+It consists of dead, lignified cells.
+It aids in strengthening the stem of the plant

 WHAT ARE VASCULAR BUNDLES OF PLANTS

 FUNCTIONS OF XYLEM VESSEL OF TYPE OF SUPPORTING TISSUES

 The xylem is responsible for the conduct of water and dissolved mineral salts from the soil to the roots through the roots and stem.